 The Warren Buffett Way is an excellent resource for investors looking to learn the fundamentals of the investing process and make profitable investments.

-Hagstrom argues Buffett built his fortune and Berkshire Hathaway (NYSE: BRK.B) by looking at stocks and companies as businesses rather than investments.
+Hagstrom argues that Buffett built his fortune and Berkshire Hathaway (NYSE: BRK.B) by viewing stocks and companies as businesses rather than investments.
 Investors who want to imitate Buffett need to assume a similar mindset.

 In the latest edition, Hagstrom argues investors need to think long-term and not obsess about loss aversion.
 Buffett’s greatest strength is his ability to think rationally about a changing market, Hagstrom writes.